blockchainapis/docs/docs/tutorial/pairs/get-swap-amount-in.md

 #### blockchain

-The id of the blockchain that the pair is.
+The id of the blockchain on which the pair is.

 #### exchange